stephen-allison/HOPD-Recs/README.md

 ========

 Collection of examples to demonstrate the use of the HANDI-HOPD REST apis.
-Forked from Marand ehrscape.com REST apis.
+Forked from Marand ehrscape.com REST apis - see dev.ehrscape.com

 Applications:
 * **demo**: sources to the demo app from the dev.ehrscape.com